Bridging Composite and Real: Towards End-to-end Deep Image Matting: RSSN: A Novel Composition Route

 \section{RSSN: A Novel Composition Route}

-Since labeling alpha matte of real-world natural images is very laborious and costly, a common practice is to generate large-scale composition images from a few of foreground images and the paired alpha mattes \cite{xu2017deep}.
+Since labeling alpha matte of real-world natural images is very laborious and costly, a common practice is to generate large-scale composite images from a few foreground images and the paired alpha mattes \citep{xu2017deep}.
 The prevalent matting composition route is to paste one foreground with various background images by alpha blending according to Eq.~\eqref{equa:blending}.
-However, since the foreground and background images are usually sampled from different distributions, there will be a lot of \emph{composition artifacts} in the composite images, which bring in a large domain gap between the composition images and natural ones.
+However, since the foreground and background images are usually sampled from different distributions, there will be a lot of \emph{composition artifacts} in the composite images, which leads to a large domain gap between the composite images and natural ones.
 The composition artifacts may mislead the model by serving as cheap features, resulting in overfitting on the composite images and producing large generalizing errors on natural images.
 In this section, we systematically analyze the factors that cause the \emph{composition artifacts} including \textbf{R}esolution discrepancy, \textbf{S}emantic ambiguity, \textbf{S}harpness discrepancy, and \textbf{N}oise discrepancy.
 To address these issues, we propose a new composition route named RSSN and a large-scale high-resolution background dataset named BG-20k.